biud436/MV/Online/Server/README.md

 # Goals

 - Manage a database using MongoDB (NoSQL)
-Saving an ID and hashed password
+<BR>Saving an ID and hashed password
 - Manage an user schema using Mongoose
 - Adding an Encryption feature
 - Modularization all of features